SALHOUSE / SALHOUSE BROAD

 Dogs are not allowed on the nature reserve i.e. the wildlife centre or the boardwalk approaching it.

-https://www.ranworthmaltsters.co.uk/ - Malsters Pub is dog friendly and highly recommended- Serves Traditional Pub Food and has an outside Pizza Hut - Great for Kids.
+https://www.ranworthmaltsters.co.uk/ - Malsters Pub is dog friendly - Serves Traditional Pub Food and has an outside Pizza Den which also offers Takeaway - Great for Children.

 Horning is a destination on the River Bure that can also be visited by Canoe/Kayak which are available to hire from Salhouse.

 Stroll out of town and visit the picturesque church of St Benedict or climb aboard the Southern Comfort paddle boat for a guided trip to Ranworth Broad.